- Search The Registry

 - My Account

 He completed his early schooling and was found to have a natural gift for mathematics and engineering.
 With his skill, he helped to assemble the naval port and fortress town of Kronstadt, which played an important role in the history of Russia.
-The Czar sent Abram to Paris to study engineering, and he stayed in France for six years.
+The Czar sent Abram to Paris to study engineering, and stayed in France for six years.
 During that time, he joined the French Army as a "commander," taking part in the Spanish war of the Czar’s Guard as an engineer lieutenant.
-Peter the Great died in 1725 and immediately Hannibal was banished to Siberia.
+Peter the Great died in 1725, and Hannibal was immediately banished to Siberia.
 There he built the fortress of Selenchinsk, escaping only to be recaptured and returned to exile.

-In 1741, a new ruler came to power and Hannibal was restored to honor in the army, quickly rising to the rank of general.
-With his skill and intelligence, Hannibal made many contributions to Russia: He secured the boundary line between Russia and Sweden, and was appointed to a post to inspect the forts of Russia.
-But his greatest achievements were his selection as commandant of the city of Reval, and his promotion to a major in the Tomesk stronghold.
+In 1741, a new ruler came to power, and Hannibal was restored to honor in the army, quickly rising to the rank of general.
+With his skill and intelligence, Hannibal made many contributions to Russia: He secured the boundary line between Russia and Sweden and was appointed to a post to inspect the forts of Russia.
+But his greatest achievements were his selection as commandant of the city of Reval and his promotion to a major in the Tomesk stronghold.
 After retiring from service in 1733, with the accession of Peter the Great’s daughter Empress Elizabeth, he returned to the Court in 1741.
-She awarded him military promotions, engineering projects and an estate near St. Petersburg where he retired in 1762.
+She awarded him military promotions, engineering projects, and an estate near St. Petersburg, where he retired in 1762.

 Hannibal illegally married Christina Regina Von Shoberg, the daughter of a German officer.
-The couple had 11 children and in 1799, their granddaughter Nadezhda gave birth to Alexander Pushkin, the father of modern Russian literature and that country’s greatest poet.
+The couple had 11 children, and in 1799, their granddaughter Nadezhda gave birth to Alexander Pushkin, the father of modern Russian literature and that country’s greatest poet.
 Hannibal died on May 14, 1781, and though he never knew his grandfather, Pushkin was enamored with his African heritage.
-Pushkin wrote a fictionalized biography of Hannibal The Negro of Peter the Great, in 1837.
+Pushkin wrote a fictionalized biography of Hannibal, The Negro of Peter the Great, in 1837.